rafahg/Ruby-app-Backend/README.md

  - The project has been done using a strong OOP approach, so I have intended to create a class for a separate task, the intention, to create code more maintainable and easy to test.

- - The approach I have taken when creating the methods has been the single responsibility and as simple as possible.
+ - The approach I have taken when creating the methods has been the single responsibility and keep the methods as simple as possible.
 In other words, one method, one task.

- - The I have tried to encapsulate the classes the best way possible, so the class which at the end manage the data receives all the objects with all the data already prepared.
+ - Then I have tried to encapsulate the classes the best way possible, so the class which at the end manage the data receives all the objects with all the data already prepared.

 - All the code has been tested with 100% coverage and the tests can be viewed in the /spec folder of the project.